H-LK/ESP32_Arducam_Port/README.md

 | MOSI | GPIO 23|
 | MISO | GPIO 19|

+Ignore the right side of the picture.
+It is just a button and a pir sensor which aren't necessary for this code.
 ![alt tag](wiring.jpg)

 Test image.
 I have to clean my sensor somehow....